-Each of the roles above tends to be owned and operated as separate entities, although some energy companies also own one or more distribution networks, and own one or more generation power plants.
+Each of these roles tends to be owned and operated as a separate entity.
+However, some energy companies also own one or more distribution networks and one or more generation power plants.

 For more see: Who Supplies My Gas and Electricity?

-The energy generators role is to generate the electricity required by the energy suppliers and within the demands of what the National Grid needs.
+An energy generator is responsible for generating the electricity required by the energy suppliers and meeting the demands of the National Grid.

-The generators tend to export their electricity straight to the National Grid’s transmission network, although if the generator is producing lower volumes they may be connected to the local distribution network rather than the National Grid, this applies to those generating less than 150MW in England and Wales, and 10MW in Scotland.
+The generators tend to export their electricity straight to the National Grid’s transmission network.
+However, if the generator is producing lower volumes, they may be connected to the local distribution network rather than to the National Grid.
+This applies to those generating less than 150MW in England and Wales and 10MW in Scotland.

-Both gas and electricity providers must have licences from Ofgem to operate in the UK and they have agreements in place with the National Grid to supply energy when needed as well as selling the energy to the energy suppliers.
+Both gas and electricity suppliers must have licences from Ofgem to operate in the UK.
+They will have agreements in place with the National Grid to supply energy when needed, as well as selling the gas and electricity to the energy supplier.

-The gas transmission network is called the National Transmission Network which covers England, Wales, and Scotland, and it is owned by the National Grid.
+The gas transmission network is called the National Transmission Network and covers England, Wales, and Scotland.
+It is owned by the National Grid.
 The gas is transported at high pressure through the National Transmission Network before being transported to the local distribution networks at either medium or low pressure.

 The electricity transmission network in Great Britain is owned by three companies.

 The National Grid owns and operates the transmission network in England and Wales.
-The Scottish transmission network is owned by two companies, Scottish Power and SSE, but the National Grid operates it.
+The Scottish transmission network is owned by Scottish Power and SSE, but the National Grid operates it.

 The electricity is transported in the transmission network at higher voltages for ease of transporting it and to reduce losses.
 The electricity needs to pass through a transformer on the local distribution network to reduce the voltage of the electricity to a usable level.

-The National Grid charges the users of the transmission networks to pay for its operating costs which is in turn passed on to the energy consumer.
+The National Grid charges the users of the transmission networks to cover operating costs; this is in turn passed on to the energy consumer.

-There are two sets of distribution network operators (DNOs) in the UK energy market, ones that manage the gas networks and ones that manage the electricity networks.
+There are two sets of distribution network operators (or DNO’s) in the UK.
+One manages the gas networks and one the electricity networks.

 The gas network in Great Britain is made up of eight regions which are owned and run by five distribution network operators.
-The distribution network operators are responsible for the repair and maintenance of the pipes that transport gas from the National Transmission Network to the end user.
-They are also responsible for new connections to the network and moving any pipes when needed.
+The distribution network operators are responsible for the repair and maintenance of the pipes that transport gas from the National Transmission Network to the end-user.
+They are also responsible for new connections to the network and for moving any pipes when needed.

 The electricity network in Great Britain consists of eight regions that are owned and operated by six distribution network operators.